riishiiiii/task-app/readme.md

 # Todo App

-This is a simple Todo App built with React for the frontend and FastAPI for the backend.
-The app allows users to add, update, and delete tasks.
+TaskMe is a comprehensive task management application that leverages FastAPI for the backend and React for the frontend.
+The app is designed to help users efficiently manage their tasks by allowing them to add, archive, and delete tasks.
+TaskMe also utilizes Nginx for serving the application and Tailwind CSS for styling, ensuring a seamless and visually appealing user experience.

 ## Running the App with Docker Compose